Regional Executive Director

 South Central Regional Center

-Before joining NWF, Amanda worked as an attorney for a private law practice and spent three years working on international water policy with World Wildlife Fund.
-Amanda received her law degree from Texas Tech University School of Law, where she focused on environmental and water law.
-She received her undergraduate degree in Political Science with an emphasis in International Relations from Texas Christian University.
+Amanda previously worked for the World Wildlife Fund where she advanced international water law and policy, with a focus on the Rio Grande River.
+Amanda holds a law degree from Texas Tech University School of Law, with a focus on environmental and water law, and an undergraduate degree in Political Science and International Relations from Texas Christian University.